 - a.
-The Wichita Area Office of the Occupational Safety and Health Administration (OSHA); The Kansas Department of Labor, Division of Industrial Safety and Health; and McCarthy Building Inc. recognize the need for a safe and healthy jobsite.
-The goal of this partnership agreement is to help ensure that the construction of the Tomahawk Creek Wastewater Treatment Facility (WWTF) will provide a safe work environment for all employees. - b.
-The Tomahawk Creek WWTF Expansion is located on a 60-acre site in Leawood, Kansas; the expansion project will provide much improvement and efficiency for a facility originally constructed in 1955.
-The expansion project helps pave the way for the most cost-effective, long-term solution for the plant's customers while improving water quality and preserving a high quality of life.
-Spring of 2022 is the scheduled project completion date. - c.
-This partnership is designed to not only address hazards within the construction industry, but also to promote and recognize jobsites that have a demonstrated an effective safety and health program. - d.
+The Wichita Area Office of the Occupational Safety and Health Administration (OSHA); The Kansas Department of Labor, Division of Industrial Safety and Health and McCarthy Building Companies Inc.; recognize the need for a safe and healthy jobsite.
+The goal of this partnership agreement is to help ensure that a safe work environment will be provided for all employees throughout the construction of the Kansas River Wastewater Treatment Facility (WWTF) Project. - b.
+The WWTF Improvements Project will allow the Plant to meet new National Pollutant Discharge Elimination System regulatory permit requirements issued by the Kansas Department of Health and Environment.
+The scope includes converting a chlorine contact basin to a UV (Ultraviolet) facility, converting aeration basins to nutrient removal basins, and upgrading to gearless high speed turbo blowers.
+The scope also includes electrical upgrades to existing transformers, switchgears, motor control centers as well as a new SCADA (Supervisory Control and Data Acquisition) facility. - c.
+The Plant is an "end of the line" facility, and operations must be always continued during the expansion.
+It was opened in 1956 and receives nearly 80% of wastewater for the city of Lawrence, KS (City), averaging 8 million gallons per day. - d.
+The project started date in January 2023, with Final Completion in December 2026. - e.
+This partnership is designed to address potential construction hazards at this worksite, and to promote and recognize contractors on site that have demonstrated an effective safety and health program. - f.
 Specifications and assignments within this partnership document do not relieve the contractors from or lessen their safety and health responsibilities, nor change any contractual obligations between McCarthy or any of McCarthy's subcontractor(s), nor does it lessen any/all affirmative defenses, legal rights, or due process afforded contractors with respect to Agency enforcement action.